Ordering and Sequencing Numbers Games

 Extend the Activity: Spot All the Missing Numbers

 This time take away 2 or 3 or even 4 numbers from the sequence.

-Ask your child to figure out which numbers are missing and where they go.
+Ask your child to figure out which numbers are missing.
+Can they put them in the right place?

 Show your child the numbers laid out from 1-10.